 From Flash Reports to Financial Statement Analysis and Beyond

-They see the value in the platform and know it’s making a difference for their teams, but they also suspect their organisation could be getting even more out of it.
+They see the value in the platform and know it’s making a difference for their teams, but they also suspect their organization could be getting even more out of it.

 And, most of the time they’re right.

 Workiva is one platform that offers many opportunities.
-Most organisations—from private and public companies to government agencies and nonprofits—have room to grow when it comes to using the platform to its fullest potential.
+Most organizations—from private and public companies to government agencies and nonprofits—have room to grow when it comes to using the platform to its fullest potential.

-At the other end of the spectrum are organisations with a vision for taking our platform to the next level, with a roadmap they've created to help them reach that peak.
-They eventually have a fully connected process where they can use Workiva to prepare, analyse and report on all of their financial data, from their earnings presentation to their P&L and beyond, including:
+At the other end of the spectrum are organizations with a vision for taking our platform to the next level, with a roadmap they've created to help them reach that peak.
+They eventually have a fully connected process where they can use Workiva to prepare, analyze, and report on all of their financial data, from their earnings presentation to their P&L and beyond, including: